YASSB-FOSS/yassb/landing/src/app/guides/setup/project-structure.md

 | js|./out/assets/ | Destination dir of minified JS file, retains the same name of the entry file + version + min.js
 | css|./out/assets/ | Destination di of minified css file, retains the same name of the entry file + version + min.css

+## Custom project structure

+You can change the project structure and the folder names in the [configuration]({{url-to="configuration"}}).

+At run time, all folders are resolved relative to the folder of which they are a `child of` in the predefined project structure.
+For example, the folder `components` is resolved relative to the folder `./src/app`.

+So if you rename in the configuration the `components` folder to something else, for example `fragments`, the final folder will be resolved to `./src/app/fragments`.

+Example:

+    // config/default.js

+    module.exports {
+      workingDir: {
+        components: 'fragments'
+      }
+    }

+    // result ./src/app/fragments

+Because folders are resolved as relative paths, you can alter the structure of the project when setting custom folder names.
+For example, if you want the `fragments` folder to be a child of the `./src` folder, instead of the `./src/app` folder, you can do the following:

+    // config/default.js

+    module.exports {
+      workingDir: {
+        components: '../fragments'
+      }
+    }

+    // result ./src/fragments

+In this way you can even reference folders that are outside of the `root folder` of the project, for example by passing `../../../../shared-code/components`.

+This can be very handy to reuse the same folder in multiple projects (for example the `components` folder), or to store your source files (MarkDown, JSON, etc.) anywhere on your disk.

 ## How web pages are generated